• Skip to primary navigation

 olive oil, seasonings

-• Don't leave off the olive oil.
+• Don't leave out the olive oil.
 It will add flavor and prevent the fish from sticking to the grates on the grill.

 How to cook Blackened Swordfish?

-• Rub with olive oil and seasoning blend.
+• Rub the fillet with the two teaspoons of olive oil and then press on the blackened seasoning blend.

 swordfish with seasoning rub

-• Check the temperature with a meat thermometer.
-If it doesn't register 145°F, cook a few minutes longer.
+• Check the temperature with a internal meat thermometer.
+If it doesn't register an internal temperature of at least 145°F, cook a few minutes longer.

 When you are buying Swordfish, look for fish that has firm flesh and is not slimy to the touch.
-It should have a "sea" or "salt water" smell, not overly fishy smelling.
+It should have a fresh seawater aroma, not overly fishy smelling.
 According to Seafood Source, the color will range between white, ivory to pink and orange, depending on what the swordfish are eating.
 When cooked, the Swordfish changes to a beige tone.

-Do I have to wash the fish before cooking it?
+Do I have to wash the fish before cooking?

 Prevention magazine states there is more of a risk of cross contamination if you rinse or wash your fish.
 It is not necessary and is more important that the fish is cooked to the proper temperature to kill any bacteria.